karmaniverous/serify-deserify/README.md

 [Serifiable types](#serifiable-types) and the [`serifyKey`](#serifykey) are defined in an `options` object, which specifies the logic that converts each type to and from a serializable form.

+## Cloning in Deserify

+`deserify` will not mutate the input value.
+It will clone the value first, then recursively deserify the clone's contents.

+It is implicitly assumed that the input value is composed entirely of serializable types, otherwise why bother attempting to deserify it?
+So rather than introduce a new dependency on a deep cloning library, `deserify` will simply clone the value with `JSON.parse(JSON.stringify(value))` before deserifying it.

 ### Default Configuration

 Out of the box, the [`defaultOptions`](./src/options/defaultOptions.ts) object supports the `BigInt`, `Date`, `Map`, `Set`, and `unknown` types.